k8s-at-home/docs/docs/guides/pod-gateway.md

 ### Calico

-Calico only configures a single dwfault gateway and not dedicated rules for traffic within the K8S cluster.
+Calico only configures a single default gateway and not dedicated rules for traffic within the K8S cluster.
 So you will need to add that explictly by extending the pod-gateway helm chart deployment: